Graduate Record Examinations: 2011 revision

 In 2006, ETS announced plans to make significant changes in the format of the GRE.
 Planned changes for the revised GRE included a longer testing time, a departure from computer-adaptive testing, a new grading scale, and an enhanced focus on reasoning skills and critical thinking for both the quantitative and qualitative sections.

 On April 2, 2007, ETS announced the decision to cancel plans for revising the GRE.
 The announcement cited concerns over the ability to provide clear and equal access to the new test after the planned changes as an explanation for the cancellation.
-The ETS stated, however, that they do plan "to implement many of the planned test content improvements in the future", although specific details regarding those changes were not initially announced.
+The ETS stated, however, that they did plan "to implement many of the planned test content improvements in the future", although specific details regarding those changes were not initially announced.